Cina Lawson

 Cina Lawson is a Togolese politician, currently serving as Minister of Digital Economy and Digital Transformation, a role she has occupied since 2010.

-Educated at Sciences Po and Harvard University, Lawson worked in telecommunications before her appointment to government office, where she spearheaded numerous digitization and ICT initiatives.
+Educated at Sciences Po and Harvard University, Lawson worked in telecommunications before her appointment to the government office, where she spearheaded numerous digitization and ICT initiatives.

 Lawson has received international accolades for her work, including from the World Economic Forum, Forbes, and Jeune Afrique.
 In 2019, she received the Harvard Kennedy School Alumni Public Service Award, the first female African political figure to do so.

 Education

 In 1996, Cina Lawson graduated from the Institut d'études politiques de Paris after two years of studies in the economic and financial program.
-She then obtained a masters of advanced studies in Applied Economics.
-She also holds a degree in History from the University Paris X.
+She then obtained a master's of advanced studies in Applied Economics.
+She also holds a degree in history from the University Paris X.

-Cina Lawson then continued her studies in the United States, where she received a master in Public Policy from the John F. Kennedy School of Government at Harvard University.
+Cina Lawson then continued her studies in the United States, where she received a master's in Public Policy from the John F. Kennedy School of Government at Harvard University.

 Career

 Lawson began her career in the communication and information technology department of the World Bank, in Washington DC.
 There, she advised governments on various matters such as telecom policies, regulatory reforms or privatization.
-She also worked as consultant for Alcatel-Lucent in Paris.
+She also worked as a consultant for Alcatel-Lucent in Paris.
 From 2006 to 2010, she worked for France Telecom North America (Orange Group) in their business development department.